-The three inspections conducted during the 2012-2013 summer period at this beach camp did not indicate any problems with the sewage treatment system.
+The three inspections conducted during the 2013-2014 summer period at this beach camp did not indicate any problems with the sewage treatment system.
 No odours were noted around the septic tank and pump system or the infiltration trenches.
-The campground appeared to be tidy and well maintained throughout the monitoring period.
+The sewage effluent disposal system appeared to be tidy and well maintained throughout the monitoring period.